Overview

 Note: These fees are approximate and can vary based on specific requirements and local regulations.

-Jurisdiction: Different states and regions in India may have varying fee structures for PLC registration.
+Jurisdiction: Different states and regions in India may have varying fee structures for Public Limited Company registration.

 Company Size: The company's scale, including the number of shareholders and share capital, can impact registration costs.